parappayo/book-notes/teamwork/psych-of-prog.md

 * Brian Pioreck - "I don’t know how Peopleware became a best seller.
 I never run into any managers who have read it.
 Beyond that, I hardly run into any managers who read about their industry, management theory, or psychology, period.
 I used to believe that they were overloaded with information regarding the specifics of their job, but frankly, managers still aren’t trained, or do not educate themselves, to do their jobs."
 * Brian Pioreck - member of the 1998 Software Engineering Management Development Group
 * CAR Hoare - dismissive of the challenge of management, directly contradicts Joel Aron's findings; "Basically all problems are technical.
 If you know what you want to do and you have the necessary technical background, there is no point in making a great management problem out of it."
+* David B. Mayer - studied programmer vocational personality in 1968, concluded that programmers are more conservative on average
 * Deacon's Masterpiece - poem by Oliver Wendell Holmes Sr. about the "wonderful one-hoss shay, that was built in such a logical way, it ran a hundred years to a day"
 * Festinger - studied cognitive dissonance
 * IBM Systems Research Institute - this book includes research from here
+* Isabel Briggs Meyers - creator of the MBTI personality test
 * James Clerk Maxwell - "To measure is to know."
 * Joel Aron - holds that most software projects fail, and typically due to challenges of management rather than lacking technical capabilities
 * John von Neumann - early example of an egoless programmer; tended to be self-deprecating
 * Jonas Salk - virologist
 * Lord Kelvin - "I can state flatly that heavier than air flying machines are impossible."
 * Louis Pasteur - chemist
+* Okimoto - 1970 study looked at how erroneous comments make it harder to spot bugs in code
 * Peter Kropotkin - acting on the principle of command and discipline versus acting on the principle of common understanding
 * Programmer Group vs Team - the group share common resources (office, systems) but are not learning together, whereas the team is motivated to support each others activities towards the common goal
 * Sigmund Freud - notes the importance of introspection, self-analysis
+* Sophocles - Greek writer
 * State University of New York - this book includes research from here
 * Virginia Satir - family therapist; preventing a crisis is typically easier than handling one
+* Virginia Satir - studied incongruent personality stances, behaviour under stress
 * William James - founder of American psychology

 # Publications